miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 Is there another distinction between these cells that you're thinking of?

-**Me**:
+## Claude Will Make Up Stories About Code Execution Order

+> If Claude is seeing Jupyter Notebooks how the `.py`-files look when
+> downloaded, there's no way it knows your code execution order.
+It has enough
+> information to infer execution-counts.
+But the order?
+No way.

-That is totally incorrect to the point of hallucinating.
+**Me**: That is totally incorrect to the point of hallucinating.
 First of all, I haven't executed any of the cells other than the first one which I executed twice.
 Second of all, when I `Save And Export Notebook as` / `Executable Script`, the resulting code looks like this:

 ```python
 #!/usr/bin/env python